pnojai/cunyds/DATA607/Project01/DATA607_Project01.md

 ### Assumptions
 - For computation of oppenents' average pre-tournament ratings, excluded values reduce the counts.
 There is no imputation of missing values for out-of-scope rounds or pre-tournament ratings.
-- The number of rounds in a tournment are variable.
+- The number of rounds in a tournament are variable.

 ## Input
 - Source data: [tournamentinfo.txt](https://bbhosted.cuny.edu/bbcswebdav/pid-42267955-dt-content-rid-347468182_1/courses/SPS01_DATA_607_01_1199_1/tournamentinfo.txt)